 (Here’s the “more on” reasonable and feasible.)

-In Hollywood, everyone is being paid to produce a professional product people will be willing to pay to see.
+In Hollywood, everyone is being paid to produce a professional product that people will be willing to pay to see.
 (Pardon the alteration; I got carried away as always.)

-In news coverage, the only ones being paid are the news crew or maybe just a single photographer, and they are being paid to get the story regardless of the quality.
+In news coverage, the only ones being paid are the news crew or maybe just a single photographer, and they are being paid to get the story, regardless of the quality.
 Sure, it should be as high a quality as is practical, but the story is the thing.

 When a photographer comes to do a job, particularly an event, what determines the approach?
 Can it be with all the lighting using multiple flashes (Hollywood), or will it need to be photographed using the available light (News coverage)?

-Perhaps the subject or event can be moved to a more photogenic area that would not require much if any, additional lighting.
+Perhaps the subject or event can be moved to a more photogenic area that would not require much, if any, additional lighting.
 Maybe reflectors can be used instead of flash, thus reducing the interference with an event.

 Final thought